 The Christian Psychology club is for all Psychology majors and minors.
 Our goal is to support each other in the integration of Christianity into the psychology profession.
 We meet regularly to discuss ways in which we can impact our school and our community.
 As a club, we regularly participate in activities, fundraisers, and community service projects.

 Baseball for Heroes

 Psi Chi: The National Honor Society in Psychology

-is the National Honor Society in psychology, founded in 1929 for the purposes of encouraging, stimulating, and maintaining excellence in scholarship, and advancing the science of psychology.
-Membership is open to graduate and undergraduate men and women who are making the study of psychology one of their major interests, and who meet the minimum qualifications.
+National Honor Society in Psychology, known as LogoPsi, is the National Honor Society in psychology.
+It was founded in 1929 for the purposes of encouraging, stimulating, and maintaining excellence in scholarship, while advancing the science of psychology.
+Membership is open to graduates and undergraduates who are making the study of psychology one of their major interests and who meet the minimum qualifications.
 Psi Chi is a member of the Association of College Honor Societies

 and is an affiliate of the American Psychological Association